sourcebots/sbot/docs/source/api/servo-board.rst

        servo.position = 0

-   # Slowly sweep servo 0 to the end and disengage it
+   # Slowly sweep servo 0 to the end and reset it
    for percentage in range(100):
        position = percentage / 100
        servos[0].position = position
        time.sleep(0.05)
-   servos[0].position = None
+   servos[0].position = 0